 Electric cars and software are a perfect match

-The continuous growth of the electric car market leads to an increasing demand for electric car software systems.
+The continuous growth of the electric car market leads to an increasing demand for electric car software systems and electronic control unit software solutions.
 In fact, the automotive market in 2017 amounted to $5.15 billion.
 According to the embedded system global forecast, this number will reach $7.41 billion by 2022.

 Electric car design software helps to evaluate vehicle performance and find weak spots in a BEV’s design.
 Embedded electric vehicle software increases comfort, safety, and value.
 And most importantly, electric car software solutions help to cope with a BEV’s main disadvantages.

 Since electric cars have special maintenance requirements, software systems help to manage the vehicle.
 Electric car battery maintenance is possible with the help of battery management systems while smart routing is the answer to the range problem.
 And you can make the most out of poor charging infrastructure with the help of electric car navigation that’s based on the locations of charging points.